drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 Note that the trace for voltage pulse on the supply side of the gate drivers is scaled times 1,000.
 Using this model we confirm that the amplitude of the pulse is well within our power supply noise budget for the analog signal path.

 #### Charge clearance, carry-over and relationship to gate driver
 Now lets take a look at another way in which the gate driver effects performance in the analog section.
 In the following figure we toggle an LED on and off in synchrony with the gate driver, vary the duration of the pulse on the SH gate and graph the fraction of signal that appears in the next frame after the LED is off.
+In the third figure we pulse the SH pin a few times before starting the exposure to further reduce the carry over.

-Notice that the "carry-over" signal falls off with the same time constant as the RC formed by the SH gate (600pF) and our series resistor (200).
-At 1 usec the contamination is better than 1 part in 10,000 and so carry-over is small compared to dark noise.
-In our case, our gate driver can provide 50mA, so the time constant really is set by the RC.
+Notice that the "carry-over" signal falls off with approximately the time constant of SH gate (600pF) and our series resistor (200).
+The 200 ohm resistor gives us a time constant of about 120nsecs provided we supply at least 20mA for a 4V pulse.

-This is a caution that the gates should not be driven directly from low current sources where the time constant will be current limited, for example from the digital I/O pins of a microcontroller, but rather from a proper gate driver that can deliver enough current to achieve a sufficiently rapid charging curve on the SH pin.
+At lower current, time constant becomes current limited to 600pF/I<sub>max</sub>.
+Notice that we need a pulse width of about 5 times the RC to reach a minimum carry over per pulse.

+In the third figure where we pulse the SH pin before starting the exposure, we see the an interplay between pulse width and the number of times we need to pulse the SH gate to reach the limiting carry over.

 <p align="center">
 <img src="Images/pulsewidth_study_0.2us.20250918.131309.022768.lccd.jpg" width="65%">